palbot-gg/docs/docs/kits.md

 - Keep kit names short and descriptive.
 - Use the description field to explain what the kit contains.
 - Test your kits to make sure they're working correctly.
-- Combine related items into one `giveitems` command when possible for less RCON requests to server.
+- Combine related items into one `/kits give` command when possible for less RCON requests to server.